 Americans aren’t that comfortable with death, we don’t see it.
 Children don’t go to the hospital or the funeral home.
 Even adults just do their two-to-four at the funeral home, and then go to the restaurant or somebody’s house to eat.
 The body is left at the funeral home for the next day, which would be absolutely inconceivable here.
 In Korea, even if you’ve been hospitalized, if it’s time to die you’re sent home.
 So everybody in the village, from babies up, lives with death.
 It’s not an unfamiliar or frightening thing.
 They just grow up with it and grow into these traditions, knowing what to do.

 I’ve often thought it was ridiculous for Christian missionaries supposedly to come to Korean communities to teach people how to love each other.
 When you consider that the first thing an American boy wants is to get his own room, not share one with his brother.
 Whereas Koreans, more so formerly than now, have a family often in one room.
 It’s such bullshit to imagine Westerners, who can’t get separate and private fast enough, coming out to teach people Christian principles of love.
 Letting it all hang out and telling people what you think and where it’s at—you can’t do that in these circumstances.
-There’d just be absolute mayhem.
+There would just be absolute mayhem.
 So the Koreans find patience, tolerance, forgiveness, letting things go, moving on and accepting things, accepting fate.
 The downside is that people may put up with too much.
 It’s amazing what parents will do for the children, and what siblings—also, especially back in the days of large families—did for each other.
 The same would have been true at home in big families.
 You learn a lot more about living together.